yinyang1017/NextUp/README.md

 - Be responsive to feedback from maintainers and other contributors.
 If changes are requested, make them promptly.

+# Code of Conduct

+As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests, and other activities.

+We are committed to making participation in this project a harassment-free experience for everyone, regardless of their age, body size, disability, ethnicity, gender identity and expression, level

+# List of dependencies
+ These are list of dependencies we are using in our project.
+[DEPENDECIES][DEPENDECIES.md]

 ## License

 By contributing to this project, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE.md).

 ---

-# Code of Conduct

-As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests, and other activities.

-We are committed to making participation in this project a harassment-free experience for everyone, regardless of their age, body size, disability, ethnicity, gender identity and expression, level